-Spondylolisthesis is a condition characterized by the slippage of a vertebra over another, occurring most frequently in the lumbar (lower back) region of the spine.
-The lumbar region carries a majority of a person’s upper body weight and is one of the more flexible regions of the spine, and is therefore more susceptible to deterioration than the upper spine.
-These are many causes of this condition, but the most common ones are due to the natural aging process and injury from high-impact activities.
+Spondylolisthesis is a condition characterized by the slippage of a vertebra over another, occurring most frequently in the lumbar (lower) region of the spine.
+The lumbar region carries much of a person’s upper body weight and is one of the more flexible regions of the spine, and is therefore more prone to deterioration than the upper spine.
+There are many causes of this condition, but the most common ones are due to the natural aging process and injury from high-impact activities.

 Spondylolisthesis symptoms and treatments

 Symptoms of spondylolisthesis include back tightness or stiffness, radiating pain in the buttocks or thighs and localized pain in the affected area of the spine.
-A physician will typically recommend conservative (nonsurgical) remedies to help manage the patient’s symptoms.
-Some of treatments that patients might try include:
+Upon diagnosis, a doctor will typically recommend conservative (nonsurgical) remedies to help manage symptoms.
+Some treatments that patients often try include: